dorianbg/dorianbg.github.io/_posts/2017/11/2017-11-11-building-the-speed-layer-of-lambda-architecture-using-structured-spark-streaming.md

 {% include embed/youtube.html id='X938VfXVd9M' %}

-You can find the code from this blog post in [this](https://github.com/dorianb96/lambda-architecture-demo/blob/master/Implementing%20the%20speed%20layer%20of%20lambda%20architecture%20using%20Structured%20Spark%20Streaming) github repository.

-As this is a Zeppelin notebook you likely won't be able to view it on github.
+You can find the code from this blog post in [this](https://github.com/dorianb96/lambda-architecture-demo/blob/master/Implementing%20the%20speed%20layer%20of%20lambda%20architecture%20using%20Structured%20Spark%20Streaming) repository **but** this is a Zeppelin notebook you likely won't be able to view it on github.

 * * *